alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Closure of Participation

+### Closure of Conversation

-1. The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.
+The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.

+### Closure of Devices

-2. 2E2ESM solutions **MUST** provide each participant entity with means to review or delete the full set of clients or devices that can access their message PCASM.
+2E2ESM solutions **MUST** provide each participant entity with means to review or delete any or all clients or devices that can access their message PCASM.

+### Notification and Awareness

-3. E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to their set of clients or devices.
+E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to the set of any or all clients or devices that can access their message PCASM.

 # Definitions